-Welcome to Kynance Class Spring Term
+Welcome to Kynance Class Summer Term

 Kynance is a class buzzing with fun and experiences, where children stretch themselves further than they imagined.
 Each day takes the children further along their own learning journeys, where enquiry and discovery are encouraged all the way!